dr-akoto/dcit318-assignment2-11311652/README.md

 ### Main Program
 The `Program.cs` file contains the main menu and the methods for each demonstration:
-- `Main`: Entry point with the menu loop
+- `Main`: Entry point with the optimized menu loop
-- `InheritanceDemo`: Demonstrates inheritance concept
+- `RunAnimalsDemo`: Demonstrates inheritance concept
-- `AbstractClassDemo`: Demonstrates abstract classes
+- `RunShapesDemo`: Demonstrates abstract classes
-- `InterfaceDemo`: Demonstrates interfaces
+- `RunMovableObjectsDemo`: Demonstrates interfaces
+- Helper methods:
+  - `DisplayMainMenu`: Shows the main menu options
+  - `CheckForNavigation`: Handles navigation commands
+  - `PromptToContinue`: Asks user if they want to continue in the current section

 ## OOP Concepts Demonstrated